 FS 7000 D, has a 2.9 litre, 55.4 kW Deutz turbodiesel engine.
 Equipped with a highly efficient transmission, it delivers 50 kW to the blade shaft with a sustainable torque of 260 Nm, close to the peak torque of FS 8400 D but at a lower RPM.

 Optimal weight balance

 At this stage, the development team decided to build a test prototype based on FS 7000 D on a new, longer base plate equipped with a heavy-duty blade shaft, capable of running blade sizes up to 1500 mm.
-This made it possible to optimise the weight distribution for even greater productivity: maximising the pressure on the blade and drive wheels would utilise the torque optimally, while minimising the lifting weight on the handlebars would make handling quicker and less strenuous for the operator.
+This made it possible to optimize the weight distribution for even greater productivity: maximizing the pressure on the blade and drive wheels would utilize the torque optimally, while minimizing the lifting weight on the handlebars would make handling quicker and less strenuous for the operator.

 Field tests revealing the truth

 The concept looked promising on paper, but how would it perform in reality?
 The field testing of the prototype began, including benchmark tests running the prototype side-by-side with an FS 8400 D. Soon, loads of test data were collected in spreadsheets and diagrammes to reveal the naked truth: The prototype was performing equally well to FS 8400 D, both with 1500 mm and 1000 mm blades.

 Analyzing the field test results, it became clear for the development team that their goal was achieved: This was a worthy successor to Husqvarna FS 8400 D. And with a prototype built on many proven components that were already in production, time to market could be minimized.
 Today, in the autumn of 2016, the new flagship of floor saws is ready for launch under the name Husqvarna FS 7000 DL (L for Longer base plate).